Wisconsin Badgers men's ice hockey

 The Wisconsin Badgers men's ice hockey team is the college ice hockey team that represents the University of Wisconsin–Madison in Madison, Wisconsin.
-The team plays at the Kohl Center and was most recently coached by Tony Granato.
+The team plays at the Kohl Center and is currently coached by Mike Hastings.
 The Badgers ice hockey team competes in the Big Ten Conference.

 The Badgers have won three WCHA regular season conference titles and 11 conference tournament titles.
 They have also made 24 appearances in the NCAA men's ice hockey tournament, advancing to the Frozen Four 12 times.
 The team's six national titles rank fourth best in college hockey history.

 Their most recent national championship came in 2006 when the Badgers defeated the Boston College Eagles 2–1 at the Bradley Center in Milwaukee, Wisconsin.

 History

 Early history

 Pond hockey had been played on Lake Mendota in Madison since the late 1800s.
 The University of Wisconsin formed an informal hockey program in the 1910s.
 The 1921 season saw the development of intercollegiate hockey at Michigan, Wisconsin, and Minnesota.
 Michigan and Wisconsin scheduled four games to be played on consecutive weekends from February 18 to 26, 1921.